 The Department oversees the Injured and Orphaned Wildlife Program, which has many experienced volunteer wildlife rehabilitators around the State.
 The Program objective is to relieve the stress of these unfortunate animals and where possible, rehabilitate them back into the wild in a fit condition.

 These notes are provided to assist with short term emergency care to give the animal a better chance of survival before being transported to an experienced volunteer.

 Long term rehabilitation requires greater knowledge of an animal's requirements.
 Please contact the Wildlife Management Branch on 6165 4305 for more information.

-If you find an injured or orphaned animal please contact Bonorong Wildlife Sanctuary on 0447 264 625.
-Alternatively, you can contact your nearest
+If an injured or orphaned animal is found, please contact the Injured and Orphaned Wildlife Program on 6165 4305 (business hours) or Bonorong Wildlife Sanctuary on 0447 264 625 (all hours).

 Capture and Transport